Meep809/Meep809/README.md

 ### Hi!

-I'm Sam, a 9th grade student with a passion for coding, and this is my GitHub profile!
+I'm Sam, a 9th grade student with a passion for coding, and this is my profile!

 <hr>